Software

 • For a variety of audiences: Consider creating different sections or documents tailored to each group's needs.

 Also, remember that your internal documentation often serves as the starting point for user-facing content.
-Technical writing teams can use detailed code documentation to create user manuals or help guides that translate technical details into user-friendly applications.
+Technical writing teams can use detailed code documentation to create user manuals, API documentation or help guides that translate technical details into user-friendly applications.

 Including user stories or examples of how the code affects end-user experience can bridge the gap between technical development and practical usage, making your documentation invaluable for both internal purposes and external communication.